 Emrys’ finest innings for Glamorgan came at Newport in 1939 when he occupied the crease for seven and a half hours in making an unbeaten 287 against Gloucestershire.
 It stood for over sixty year as the highest individual score in the county’s history, and Emrys might have been the first to score a triple hundred had the Gloucestershire captain not placed all of his fielders on the boundary towards the end of his marathon innings.

 His all-round abilities were duly acknowledged by the England selectors who included him on the 1939-40 M.C.C. tour to India, but almost as soon as Emrys had started to think about the prospect of playing for England, War was declared and the tour was cancelled.
-But Emrys was not robbed of the opportunity of appearing in Test cricket, as after retiring from playing in 1954, he became one of the country`s top umpires and stood in 9 Tests from 1956 until 1959.
+But Emrys – whose temperament and outlook was once described as being more akin to a Methodist minister than a professional sportsman – was not robbed of the opportunity of appearing in Test cricket as, after retiring from playing in 1954, he became one of the country`s top umpires and stood in 9 Tests from 1956 until 1959.
 One of these games was the famous Test at Old Trafford when Jim Laker took 19 wickets for 90 runs against Australia.

 DAVIES, David Emrys